informalsystems/hermes/guide/src/tutorials/local-chains/start-local-chains.md

 gm status
 ```

-If the command is succesful, you should see a message similar to:
+If the command is successful, you should see a message similar to:
 ```
 NODE               PID    RPC   APP  GRPC  HOME_DIR ibc-0            11244  27010 27011 27012  $HOME/.gm/ibc-0